becoinc/DCOS-Azure/README.md

 - [ ] More documentation clean up.
 - [ ] Packer has not been touched from the original and likely does not work.
 - [ ] Better understanding/recovery handling for partial deployments.
+- [ ] Support a number of masters other than 5 more cleanly.

 # Contributing #